 “It Is Dangerous to Divulge Anything To Your Abuser”

 And I could’ve said the exact same thing too, if I was speaking as an advocate and not telling my story, I would’ve said exactly what you just said.
 It is dangerous to divulge anything to your abuser.
 They will weaponize it no matter what it is.

-So the point of learning this information at BTR.ORG, if you follow us on Instagram or TikTok, you may have seen Jane, who is a content creator here at BTR.ORG, doing videos about information like this.
-All of the information that BTR.ORG produces, the purpose of it is to educate you, the victim, about abuse.
+So the point of learning this information at BTR.ORG, if you listen to The BTR.ORG Podcast or follow us on social media, Instagram or TikTok, all of the information that BTR.ORG produces, the purpose of it is to educate you, the victim, about abuse.
 The purpose of it is not for you to take and show your abuser in order to help him understand abuse so he can stop being abusive.
 That is not how this works.
 He will just weaponize it and use it against you.
 So please keep that in mind, as you learn more about abuse, that the purpose of it is for you to understand it, recognize it, and start making your way to safety.

 Yes, and I think another part that pivoted me was the way in which he would use our children.
 My oldest remembers, and I saw it too.
 I just didn’t have language for it until I read Lundy Bancroft’s book, how perpetrators use children and thereby also abuse children.
 And I want to emphasize the abuse of a spouse.
 A wife, mother of children, is abuse of the children.
 He would batter me to the point that my children would flee, escape out the living room window and go and play in the creek and the fields just to get away from the abuse and then would come back traumatized.
 What’s wrong with mommy?
 And he would trauma bond with them, comforting them while I’m in an emotionally broken state and tell them, “Your mommy’s mentally ill.
 We need to pray for her.
 We just really need to pray for her.”